sttk/cliargs-rust/README.md

 ## Supporting Rust versions

-This crate supports Rust 1.67.1 or later.
+This crate supports Rust 1.74.1 or later.

 ```
-% cargo msrv
+% cargo msrv --no-check-feedback
+Fetching index
+Determining the Minimum Supported Rust Version (MSRV) for toolchain x86_64-apple-darwin
+Using check command cargo check
+   Finished The MSRV is: 1.74.1   █████████████████████████████████████ 00:00:02
 ```